nuclio/nuclio/docs/devel/contributing.md

 ## Setting up a GoLand project
 We <3 GoLand and use it heavily for Go projects.
 We chose not to include the `.idea` files at this time, but it is super easy to create run/debug targets and use the debugger:
-1. Create a new project pointing to $GOPATH/src/github.com/nuclio/nuclio
+1. Create a new project pointing to `$GOPATH/src/github.com/nuclio/nuclio`
-2. Click "GoLand-EAP" -> Preferences -> Go -> GOPATH and add the value of $GOPATH
+2. Click "GoLand" -> Preferences -> Go -> GOPATH and add the value of $GOPATH

 ### A note about versioning
 All Nuclio artifacts are versioned.
 They take their versions from one of two sources (in the following order):